Lelidle/Q12-cs-scripts/synchronization.typ

 #image("images/token_ring_topologie.png", width: 80%)
 \ Token - Ring Topologie] ])

+#kq[I know that it is probably not important today, but I did not really understand the difference in da Token and non token setup.
+Do we just use fixed transmission rates with da second one here so there is always a Token that we get or not get?]

 1. Der Ausfall jedes Geräts unterbricht den Ring, führt aber nicht zu einem Totalausfall des Netzes.
 2. Der Aufwand bei einer Fehler ist hoch, die Erweiterung geringfügig umständlicher als bei den vorherigen Topologien.
 3. Es gibt keine besonders teuren Komponenten.